deammion/Engr-Project/project_requirement/project-requirement.md

 As discussed above the project will produce a program that will be responsible for blocking XSS attacks by adding CSP protection to web applications.
 This will be done in the form of adding nonce tags to scripts that are deemed safe to run.

 To be able to do this the project will implement a MITM proxy.
 This proxy will be responsible for tracking all outgoing HTTP requests from a device and all incoming HTTP responses from the web application.
 The HTTP responses will get stored in a secure location where the program will scan through the HTML located in the HTTP responses.
 As of our initial planning, the HTTP requests will not be required in our project.
 Two CSP headers will be inserted into all HTML responses.
-One containing a nonce (Content-Security-Policy) and one containing the URL for an externally generated report from report-uri (Content-Secuirty-Policy-Report-Only).
+One containing a nonce (Content-Security-Policy) and one containing the URL for an externally generated report from report-uri (Content-Security-Policy-Report-Only).

 For the program to be able to differentiate which HTTP responses are safe to add nonce tags to, it will operate in two phases.
 The first phase of the program is the collection stage.
-When operating in this phase the program will be busy identifying which script tags are safe to add nonce tags to, and which scripts are not safe not have nonce tags to.
+When operating in this phase the program will be busy identifying which script tags are safe to add nonce tags to, and which scripts are not safe to add nonce tags to.
 This phase will be where the program is using the collected HTTP responses to calculate the chance that content inside an HTML script tag is safe to run.
 Safe script tags will be defined as tags that appear on the clean page, in the collection phase over a certain threshold.
 For example, a script tag that appears 80 / 100 times the page is loaded will likely be safe to run.
 The exact point at which a program is deemed safe to run will be determined at a later stage through testing.
 The program assumes that web applications will be clean (not containing malicious scripts or modifications)

 DOM parsing will be the parsing method that will be used on the HTML inside of the collected HTTP responses, and from this determine which script tags are present and how often they are present.
 Since we will be able to extract each HTML script by itself, the program will be able to store any scripts that appear in a secure location, and then keep a running count of how often that script appears.